 At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly. – Principles behind the Agile Manifesto

 Communicate clearly and directly; do not wait to correct undesirable habits, address these habits as soon as they are observed.
 Praise developers when they exhibit desirable habits, never focus only on the negative.
-If a developer has only bad habits, this needs to be addressed right away and if not rectified the developer may have to be dropped from the team.
+If a developer has only bad habits, this needs to be addressed right away and if not rectified the developer may need to go through formal, HR sanctioned work improvement plan.
+If improvements still are not observable, the employee should be terminated from the team.

 Be open, honest and transparent with your team and never deceive them.
 Take responsibility for your mistakes and learn from them, always demand the same of your team.
 Be honest and transparent with other groups you interact with as well.
 Remember that you often represent your team to other groups, and it is important that you represent the team well.
 Be transparent in all your dealings; always put the team above yourself.
 On a rare occasion, you may be faced with a situation where putting your team first conflicts with company plans.
 The team is depending on you to represent their best interests, so you must be willing to fight for them.
 However, never compromise your integrity.
 Check your gut and let your core principles guide you, if fighting for your team does the larger business serious harm, then direct your efforts more towards the proper treatment of your team.
 For example if the team is dependent on a certain product line that is slipping, and the company decides it can no longer afford to support the product, fight for the product and try to find ways to make it more profitable.
 However, if you realize that the company is correct to abandon the product, focus efforts on trying to find other products or groups within the company that your developers can move toward.